T

 landmark

-A historical stone wall built by prisoners in the 1940s and 1950s.
-The walk or bike ride to the wall offers beautiful views and a glimpse into the island's past.
+A historical site built by prisoners in the 1940s and 1950s, this stone wall stands as a somber reminder of Isabela's penal colony past.
+The walk or bike ride to it offers scenic views and opportunities to see giant tortoises.

 • Rent a bicycle in Puerto Villamil for an enjoyable ride.